lthms/soap.coffee-lthms/site/posts/i-cannot-ssh-into-my-server-anymore.md

   certificates,” I was sold on giving it a try.
 - **The website itself:** Static binaries can be wrapped inside a container with close to zero overhead using the [`scratch`][scratch] base image, so I did just that.
-I published it to a free-plan, public Docker registry hosted on Vultr that I created for the occasion[^offline].
+I published it to a free-plan, public registry hosted on Vultr that I created for the occasion[^offline].

 [^offline]: Which means getting an offline copy of this website is now as
     simple as calling `docker pull ams.vultrcr.com/lthms/www/soap.coffee:live`.